 The Undergraduate Senate is the designated representative for Stanford undergraduates.
 Comprised of 15 undergraduate students from all majors and classes, the Senate is responsible for a myriad of projects within the ASSU system.
-It meets weekly on Tuesdays at 8:00pm PT in Nitery 209 and on Zoom.
-Zoom link is here and the password is 123456.
-Students may subscribe to the senate's public email list here.
+The UGS Senate meets weekly on Thursdays at 3:30pm PT in Old Union 104 or on Zoom.

 The Senate’s mission aligns overall with the ASSU’s three pillars:

 Advocacy The Senate strives to be a representative to University administrators on hot-button issues affecting the undergraduate community.

 Financial Support Through the Appropriations Committee, the Senate is responsible for approving the funding for over 600+ student groups.

 Leadership The Senate aims to provide many leadership opportunities for Stanford undergraduates to develop their skills as advocates, fiduciaries, and stakeholders.

 This year the Senate has made six issue areas our priorities: Transportation, Mental Health, Outreach, Student Life, BJA & C-12 Reform, and Elections and Voter Turnout

 We have designed committees based off of these priorities that meet regularly, for a list of the committee members please view this document.

 Hometown: Columbus, OH

 Amira is in her second year on Senate, planning to continue the work she started during her previous term.
 Her priorities this term are to expand access to weekend transportation options (such as the Marguerite), expand voices on the senate to include liaisons from all of the class cabinets, and work towards mental health reform– particularly for 5150s and crisis response.